-The solution to this is a human one - a manager can survey the site before cleaning, pointing out which areas need attention and which areas don't.
+The solution to this is a human one - a manager can survey each campus before cleaning, pointing out which areas need attention and which areas don't (but this could take a lot of time due to the size of a university).
 Or by training and upskilling cleaners to make smart judgements on the fly.

 This reduces spending, by not having the cleaners do extra work, but it's an imperfect solution.
-It would be impossible to survey an entire school building every day between the last student leaving and the first cleaner arriving.
+It would be impossible to survey an entire university every day between the last student leaving and the first cleaner arriving.